accountisgod1/Python-RPG/README.md

 # How to use

 Extract every file from there into a folder, do not split the files (ex: You moved Enemies.py to another folder).

+## Errors

+ # No Such Attribute
+   The no such attribute error happens because the command is being built.
+If you have a specific key to access each new command or use    the command named 'EnterKey' then you can access other commands that is being built.